Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Saturation.md

 ## Description

-Set the saturation level of the image
+Set the saturation level of the image.
+Positive values increase saturation (more vibrant colors), negative values lower it (more muted colors).

 !!!
 Tip